StackExchange/dnscontrol/docs/_providers/hedns.md

 Electric changes their interface, and you should be willing to accept this possibility before relying on this provider.

 ## Configuration

-In your `creds.json` file you must provide your `dns.he.net` account username and password.
+To use this provider, add an entry to `creds.json` with `TYPE` set to `HEDNS` along with your `dns.he.net` account username and password.
 These are the same username and password used to login to the [web interface]([https://dns.he.net]).

 ```json